jphaupt/generative-molecular-design/notes.md

  - unit tests!
    - [x] tensor dimension matches
    - [x] unit test training functions (a few epoches training, validate, test)
-   - [ ] can overfit to recreate a molecule
    - [ ] reasonable loss values
    - [x] NaN values in the model outputs or loss
    - [x] check forward pass for all models succeed